 - To protect the lower back from compression, gently pull (not tuck) the tailbone towards the ground and pull the belly button in and up.

-- This is might be where you ‘get off the bus’ – it’s a good place to be when the quads are super tight.
+- This is might be where you ‘get off the bus’ as it’s a good place to be when your quads are super tight.

 - Begin to lift the left foot up and against the left hand (or your belt), opening the angle of your bent knee as your thigh (possibly) becomes parallel to the ground.
 This will automatically tilt you forward into a bit of a back bend and open up the chest.